 Advantages:

-Tech Integration: “We’re seeing increased interest in dynamic glass among Atlanta’s tech companies, particularly in areas like Midtown and Buckhead,” reports Lisa Nguyen, an architectural technology specialist.
+Tech Integration: There is increased interest in dynamic glass among Atlanta’s tech companies, particularly in areas like Midtown and Buckhead where modern office spaces demand cutting-edge building materials.

 4. Recycled Glass Products